evercode1/package-for-views/readme.md

 * ApiController (if it already exists)

 You could then run the **[make:views](#makeviews)** command and have it functional, once you've migrated and seeded data or created a few records.
+Note that the test included with make:crud will fail if you select 'plain' or 'basic' as your template type because those templates don't output the record name to the index page.
+In that case modify the test as you see fit.

 ## make:foundation

 The make:foundation command has the following arguments:

 ```
-php artisan make:foundation {ModelName} {MasterPageName} {TemplateType}
+php artisan make:foundation {ModelName} {MasterPageName} {TemplateType} {IndexOnly=false}
 ```

+The last argument is optional and indicates that you only want the index view in the view folder.
+By default it is false, so unless you indicate otherwise, you will get all the views.
+If you do wish to use that option, you must enter the word 'index' as your last argument, no quotes.

-So for example, if you wanted to create a model named Widget, and you had a master page named master.blade.php, you may do one of the following:
+Let's look at some typical examples.
+If you wanted to create a model named Widget, and you had a master page named master.blade.php, you may do one of the following:

 ```